Conference Program 2025

 Chair & Commentator: Harold D. Blanton, US Naval War College

-Michael Jones, US Naval War College, “Teaching Napoleonic Strategies for the Modern Officer, or How to Defeat the Master of Decisive Battle”
+· “Teaching Napoleonic Strategies for the Modern Officer, or How to Defeat the Master of Decisive Battle,” Michael Jones, US Naval War College

-Panel 4B: Stereotypes and Conspiracy Theories across the Revolutionary Rupture: Eighteenth to Nineteenth Centuries
+Panel 4D: Stereotypes and Conspiracy Theories across the Revolutionary Rupture: Eighteenth to Nineteenth Centuries

 Location: Oak Room II